Quad Cities, Illinois, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Check that you get the necessary type.
-Most adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. It's important that you find the right type.
+Many adapters available online are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most areas.

 • Power bank for devices